kean/DFCache/README.md

 - iOS 6.0 or OS X 10.7

 ### iOS 7.0
 `NSCache` auto-removal policies have change with the release of iOS 7.0.
 Make sure that you use reasonable total cost limit or count limit.
 Or else `NSCache` won't be able to evict memory properly.
+Be aware that `DFCache` automatically removes all object from memory cache on memory warning for you.

 # Classes
 |Class|Description|